GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

 That setting is deprecated but still supported for the current release.
 You are encouraged to move the association policy to the plugin section.

+The association can be overridden at project level in the project.config using the same syntax used in the gerrit.config.
+Project's hierarchy will be respected when evaluating the links configuration and association policy.

 [enabling-its-integration]: #enabling-its-integration
 <a name="enabling-its-integration">Enabling ITS integration</a>
 ---------------------------------------------------------------